Elijah Anderson (sociologist): Scholarly works

-Anderson has written and edited numerous books, book chapters, articles, and scholarly reports on race in American cities.
-His most prominent works include Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999), winner of the 2000 Komarovsky Award from the Eastern Sociological Society, Streetwise: Race, Class, and Change in an Urban Community (1990), winner of the American Sociological Association’s Robert E. Park Award for the best published book in the area of Urban Sociology, and the classic sociological work, A Place on the Corner: A Study of Black Street Corner Men.
+Anderson has written numerous books, book chapters, articles, and scholarly reports on race relations in American cities.
+His scholarly works also include five edited volumes and five major ethnographic studies: Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999), winner of the 2000 Komarovsky Award from the Eastern Sociological Society, Streetwise: Race, Class, and Change in an Urban Community (1990), winner of the American Sociological Association’s Robert E. Park Award for the best published book in the area of Urban Sociology, and the classic sociological work, A Place on the Corner: A Study of Black Street Corner Men.

-In 2004, he wrote The Cosmopolitan Canopy: Race and Civility in Everyday Life.
+In 2011, he published The Cosmopolitan Canopy: Race and Civility in Everyday Life.

 In 2008, he edited Against the Wall: Poor, Young, Black, and Male], which is based on a national conference, "Poor, Young, Black, and Male: A Case for National Action?" which he organized at the University of Pennsylvania in 2006.

-His most recent work is Black in White Space: The Enduring Impact of Color in Everyday Life (2022).
+His most recent ethnographic work is Black in White Space: The Enduring Impact of Color in Everyday Life (2022).

 Awards and honors

 In addition, Anderson has won the Lindback Award for Distinguished Teaching at the University of Pennsylvania, and he was named the Robin M. Williams Jr., Distinguished Lecturer for 1999–2000 by the Eastern Sociological Society.
 In 2006, he was awarded an honorary Doctor of Science degree from Northwestern University.
 Anderson has served on the board of directors of the American Academy of Political and Social Science and as vice-president of the American Sociological Association.

-In 2021, he was awarded the Stockholm Prize in Criminology, the field's most prestigious honor, for his research identifying the etiology of violence in inner-city African American communities.
-The prize was officially presented in June 2022 at Stockholm's City Hall.
+In 2021, he was awarded the Stockholm Prize in Criminology, the world's most prestigious honor, in the field of Criminology, for his pioneering research identifying the etiology of violence in inner-city African American communities.
+The prize was officially presented by the Queen of Sweden in June 2022 at Stockholm's City Hall.
 He has also received the Robert E. Park Award from the American Sociological Association for his book Streetwise: Race, Class, and Change in an Urban Community (1990), and the Mirra Komarovsky Book Award from the Eastern Sociological Society for Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999).
 He has also received the Cox-Johnson-Frazier Award and the W.E.B.
-Du Bois Career of Distinguished Scholarship Award, the 2021 Robert and Helen Lynd Award for Lifetime Achievement, all from the American Sociological Association, as well as the Merit Award from the Eastern Sociological Society.
+Du Bois Career of Distinguished Scholarship Award and the 2021 Robert and Helen Lynd Award for Lifetime Achievement, all from the American Sociological Association, as well as the Merit Award from the Eastern Sociological Society.
 Additionally, he was honored with the William Julius Wilson Award for the Advancement of Social Justice by Washington State University.
-Most recently, he is the recipient of the 2025 Edwin H. Sutherland Award of the American Criminological Society.
+And most recently, he is the recipient of the 2025 Edwin H. Sutherland Award of the American Society of Criminology.